brandonchinn178/pg-fusion/docs/index.md

   //   INSERT INTO my_table (foo, bar, baz) VALUES ($1, $2, $3) -- ['world', 0, 'a']
   ```

-  Accepts the same options as `client.insert`.
+  Accepts the same options as `client.insertWith`.
+If specifying `onConflict=ignore`, ignored duplicate rows will **not** be included in the returned rows.

 * `client.migrate(options?: MigrateOptions): Promise<void>`